-Unlike using immersion coils to cool the VT gas, the Bridge12 heat exchanger employes two gas streams that flow in opposite directions.
+Unlike using immersion coils to cool the VT gas, the Bridge12 heat exchanger uses two gas streams that flow in opposite directions.
+This avoids condensation inside the heat exchanger.
 In one direction, a vacuum pump pulls liquid nitrogen through a capillary from a storage dewar into the heat exchanger.
-The LN2 evaporates and the cold nitrogen gas cools the VT gas, which is travelling in the opposite direction.
-Depending on the vacuum and therefore the amount of LN2 pulled through the capillary, the temperature of the VT gas can be controlled from room temperature (RT) down to < 90 K. The storage dewar is not pressurized, and refilling the dewar can be done at any time.
+The LN2 evaporates and the cold nitrogen gas is cooling the VT gas, which is travelling in the opposite direction.
+Depending on the vacuum and therefore the amount of LN2 that is pulled through the capillary the temperature of the VT gas can be controlled from room temperature (RT) down to < 90 K. The storage dewar is not pressurized and refilling the dewar can be done at any time.
 The entire heat exchanger assembly is thermally insulated to guarantee efficient operation and minimal cryogen consumption.

-The Bridge12 counterflow heat exchanger has a very flexible design to accommodate an individual researcher’s requirements.
-It can be equipped with a cryogenic bayonet fitting to connect individual transfer lines (as shown in the photograph).
-Alternately, the heat exchanger can be equipped with a transfer line directly connecting to the NMR probe.
+The Bridge12 counterflow heat exchanger has a very flexible design to accommodate the individual researcher’s requirements.
+It can be equipped with a cryogenic bayonet fitting (as shown in the photograph) to connect individual transfer lines.
+Alternatively, the heat exchanger can be equipped with a transfer line that is directly connecting to the NMR probe.
 Optionally, an LN2 level sensor is available to monitor the cryogen level inside the storage dewar and to aide automatic refills for long-term operation.